Hormonal acne, which foods should be avoided?

 • Excess salt and hidden sugar.

-These compounds can disrupt hormonal balance and promote a chronic inflammatory state, which negatively impacts the skin.
+These compounds can disrupt hormonal balance and promote a chronic inflammatory state, which negatively affects the skin.

-For more information on the relationship between pimples and diet, check out our article on pimples and acne diet.
+For more information on the relationship between pimples and diet, see our article on pimples and acne diet.

 How to avoid food additives